Why choose the Quantitative Finance track?

 Hi, I'm Nikita!
 I'm a Master’s student in Finance from Russia.
 Got questions about studying at the UvA?
 Get in touch!Chat with Nikita

 Help develop the role of big data in finance

 In many areas within finance, expertise in quantitative tools and programming is rapidly growing in demand.
-In the Quantative Finance track you learn how to build quantitative models that calculate derivative prices, risk-adjusted performance of investment strategies, and risk exposure under regulatory regimes like Basel III.
-You will also learn how to scale these models so they can be apply to massive datasets.
-No prior experience in computer science is necessary, but students are required to learn Python programming during this track.
+In this track you will learn how to build quantitative models that calculate derivative prices, risk-adjusted performance of investment strategies, and risk exposure under regulatory regimes.
+You will also learn how to scale these models so they can be applied to massive datasets.
+You do not need any prior experience in computer science.

-Graduates of the Master's in Finance/Quantitative Finance track have excellent job prospects for positions as investment banker, all-round financial or business analyst, investment advisor, portfolio manager, derivatives trader, treasurer and financial director, risk manager, business analyst with financial institutions or fin-tech start-ups, quantitative asset manager or hedge fund manager at Dutch and international companies, such as:
+Graduates of the Quantitative Finance track of our Master's in Finance have excellent job prospects for positions as investment banker, all-round financial or business analyst, investment advisor, portfolio manager, derivatives trader, treasurer and financial director, risk manager, business analyst with financial institutions or fin-tech start-ups, quantitative asset manager or hedge fund manager at Dutch and international companies, such as:

 It will be no surprise that a successful career in finance depends on more than just good grades.
 If you have a natural interest in finance, are analytically strong and have interpersonal and problem-solving skills, you will definitely get the most out of the MSc in Finance.
 An interest and talent for data science can also be a big plus, since like in almost every industry, the power of data management becomes increasingly important.

 Vera Scholten: 'The information I am currently absorbing is all very interesting and what I expected to learn and more!
 The courses all seem to fit together quite well.'

 Explore all MSc Finance tracks